NaoufalLabrihmi/BrainBoost/README.md

 ## ✨ Credits

-Made with ❤️ by the Brain Boost team.
+Made with ❤️ by Naoufal Labrihmi.

 ---